intact Bundle Logo

 Everything you need to create and edit tactile graphics

-(temporarily out of stock)
+(Company out of business,

 The inTACT Drawing Bundle includes everything blind or low vision users need to independently create their own tactile graphics.
 With the inTACT Sketchpad, freehand tactile drawing has never been easier.
 The inTACT Eraser makes it possible to erase and revise tactile lines by flattening them to the touch.